What is an EDC knife? My Preferred Choice for Everyday Tasks

 EDC stands for Everyday Carry.
-It is a compact, portable and durable fixed blade knife built to perform tasks like opening delivery packages, cutting or slicing vegetable/ fruits, DIY fixes etc.
+It is a compact and portable and fixed blade knife built to perform tasks like opening delivery packages, cutting or slicing vegetable/ fruits, DIY fixes etc.

-There are various types of knives available such as:
+There are various types of an EDC blade and they are:

 1. Foldable